TimeForLuke/The-Unknown-Server/README.md

 # The Unknown Server

-This repository contains the configuration for the Minecraft server.
+This repository contains the configuration files for *The Unknown*, a Minecraft server.
+The server can be joined with the IP `omniscimus.net`.

 ## World border